toutapp/wrap-artist/README.md

 # wrap-artist

-An node wrapper module to wrap async callbacks into Promises to work with async/await
+A node module to wrap async callbacks in Promises to work with async/await

 ## Installation